kubernetes/kubernetes/docs/proposals/pod-security-context.md

 > 3. It must be possible to round-trip your change (convert to different API versions and back) with
 >     no loss of information.

-Previous versions of this proposal attempted to deal with backward compatiblity by defining the affect of setting the pod-level fields on the container-level fields.
+Previous versions of this proposal attempted to deal with backward compatibility by defining the affect of setting the pod-level fields on the container-level fields.
 While trying to find consensus on this design, it became apparent that this approach was going to be extremely complex to implement, explain, and support.
 Instead, we will approach backward compatibility as follows: